Tuberculosis is caused by the M. tuberculosis bacteria and it is transmitted through the air

 There are several infectious diseases that are transmitted through the air and among the most dangerous is tuberculosis.
-This disease is caused by the bacteria mycobacterium tuberculosis, that primarily attacks the lungs, but may attack the brain, spine, or another part of the body.
+This disease is caused by the bacteria mycobacterium tuberculosis, which primarily attacks the lungs, but may attack the brain, spine, or another part of the body.
 The early signs and symptoms of tuberculosis are hard to distinguish from those of the common cold.
 However, as the body continues to weaken, these will get much worse and can prove to be fatal.
 Cases of tuberculosis are lower in developed countries, owing to the living conditions and advanced antibiotics, but they are still quite concerning.

 In India, tuberculosis (TB) is common, with 1 million cases reported per year.
 Unlike other illnesses, there are two types of TB, latent and active, with the former being present in a few billion people.
 Those with latent TB have a strain of the disease that isn’t contagious until it becomes active.
 This can be triggered if the immune system is compromised, causing it to spread to others.